Anthony Alvarez shooting: Chicago Police release bodycam footage, audio as city leaders call for peace

 The office responds: "You had a gun," video shows.

 Tactical officers from the Chicago Police Department tried "to stop and speak" with Alvarez in the early morning hours in Portage Park, COPA said Wednesday.
+A tactical respose report released with the video and audio footage indicates police were trying to conduct an "investgatory stop" at the time.

 Alvarez, who was "familiar to the officers," fled as they approached, COPA said.

 COPA has recommended that the officer who fired his weapon "be relieved of police powers during the pendency of this investigation."
+During a subsequent press conference, Police Superintendent David Brown told reporters the officer had been placed on routine administrative leave for 30 days.

 Police previously said Alvarez, a father of a 2-year-old, allegedly brandished a gun, "which led to a confrontation with police," according to the FOX32 Chicago.